kdave/btrfsmaintenance/README.md

 Each of the tasks can be turned on/off and configured independently.
 The default config values were selected to fit the default installation profile of openSUSE 13.2 where the root filesystem is formatted to *btrfs*.
+Support for other distros is possible and patches are welcome.

 Overall tuning of the default values should give a good balance between effects of the tasks and low impact of other work on the system.
 If this does not fit